TTT-2/TTTC/README.md

 classData.items = {}

--- A function that is called when this class is given to a player -- You can use the hook "TTTCPreventClassEquipment" to prevent this function & equipment hand-out to run classData.onClassSet = function(ply) [default: nil]
+-- A function that is called when this class is given to a player -- You can use the hook "TTTCPreventClassEquipment" to prevent this function & equipment hand-out to happen classData.onClassSet = function(ply) [default: nil]

--- A function that is called when this class is removed from a player classData.onClassUnset = function(ply) [default: nil]
+-- A function that is called when this class is removed from a player -- You can use the hook "TTTCPreventClassRemovement" to prevent this function & equipment removement to happen classData.onClassUnset = function(ply) [default: nil]

 -- A function that is called on activation of an ability.
 If avoidWeaponReset is equal to false